Mario Adorf: Career

-Adorf has expressed regret that he declined roles in Francis Ford Coppola's The Godfather (1972) and Billy Wilder's One, Two, Three (1961).
-He also turned down the role of General Mapache in Sam Peckinpah's The Wild Bunch (1969), because he felt the character was too violent.
+He expressed regret that he declined roles in Billy Wilder's One, Two, Three (1961) and Francis Ford Coppola's The Godfather (1972).
+He later worked with Wilder on Fedora (1978), portraying a hotel manager.
+Adorf also turned down the role of General Mapache in Sam Peckinpah's The Wild Bunch (1969) because he felt the character was too violent.
+He had previously appeared in Peckinpah's Major Dundee (1965) as a Union Army sergeant alongside Charlton Heston.

+Adorf also occasionally worked as a voice actor.
 In 1996, he provided the German dubbing voice for the character Draco in Dragonheart, a role performed by Sean Connery.